-Though it's officially a a flight testing facility, the Nevada-based Area 51 has been associated with alien sightings and secret government studies for decades, and accounts of extraterrestrial sightings have sparked public imagination and conspiracy theories worldwide.
-Here are a few facts you might not already know about Area 51.
+It's officially a U.S. military flight testing facility, yet Area 51 in Nevada has been associated with alien sightings and secret government studies for decades.
+Accounts of extraterrestrial sightings have sparked public imagination and conspiracy theories worldwide.
+Here are a few facts you might not know about Area 51.

-Although it was chosen as a site to test aircraft in 1955, the government did not acknowledge that Area 51 even existed until 2013.
-According to CNN, maps and other documents created by the CIA were released thanks to Jeffrey T. Richelson, a senior fellow at the National Security Archives, who was granted access to the documents under the Freedom of Information Act.
+The military chose Area 51 as a site to test aircraft in 1955, but didn't admit it until 2013.
+According to CNN, maps and other documents created by the CIA were uncovered by Jeffrey T. Richelson, a senior fellow at the National Security Archives, who secured access to the documents under the Freedom of Information Act.
 Unfortunately, the papers made no mention of little green men running around the facility.

 2. We still don't really know why it's called Area 51.

-Area 51 has been growing, something which true believers may attribute to the need for more UFO parking spaces.
-Business Insider points out that satellite imagery of Area 51 displays significant construction within the area between 1984 and 2016, including new runways and hangars.
-BI posits that this could mean the B-21 Raider stealth bomber is being tested at the site—"or this is what they want us to believe."
+Area 51 is growing, something that true believers may attribute to the need for more UFO parking spaces.
+Satellite imagery of Area 51 displays significant construction taking place within the area between 1984 and 2016, including new runways and hangars.
+The developments may mean the B-21 Raider stealth bomber is being tested at the site.

-One of the bigger conspiracy theories out there not only questions the authenticity of the 1969 moon landing, but claims it was staged at Area 51.
+One of the most notorious conspiracy theories related to Area 51 questions the authenticity of the 1969 moon landing and claims it was staged at the Nevada testing site.
 Bill Kaysing—author of We Never Went to the Moon: America’s Thirty Billion Dollar Swindle—believes NASA officials filmed the fake landing within the base, brainwashed the astronauts, and used lunar meteorites picked up in Antarctica as a stand-in for moon rocks.

 5. The first UFO "sightings" in Area 51 were easily explained.

-6. Area 51 employees might travel to work via plane.
+6. Area 51 employees might travel to work on planes.

 Those who work at Area 51 appear to have a pretty sweet commuter transportation program.
-According to USA Today, employees board unmarked aircraft at the McCarran International Airport in Las Vegas which ferries them to and from an undisclosed location.
-Referred to as “Janet” due to its call sign—which some say stands for “Just Another Non-Existent Terminal”—the exact destination of the Boeing 737-600s is officially unknown, though some speculate that the planes go to Area 51 and other top-secret locations.
+Employees can board unmarked aircraft at the McCarran International Airport in Las Vegas, which ferries them to and from an undisclosed location.
+Dubbed “Janet”—an acronym of its call sign, which some say stands for “Just Another Non-Existent Terminal”—the exact destination of the Boeing 737-600s is officially unknown, though some speculate that the planes go to Area 51 and other top-secret locations.
 A former posting for an open flight attendant position stated applicants “must be level-headed and clear thinking while handling unusual incidents and situations,” but didn't mention any encounters of the third kind.